andrea1388/SolarThermostat/README.md

 # SolarThermostat
-Solar Heater Controller (Thermostat) - Differential Temperature Controller for Solar Hot Water
+OTA MQTT Solar Heater Controller (Thermostat) - Differential Temperature Controller for Solar Hot Water

 ESP32 App(lication) for controlling the pump of a solar plant.
-It checks the temperature of the solar panel and the temperature of the tank.
-If T1>T2 acts the pump with an optional duty cicle.
+It checks the temperature of the solar panel (Ts), and compares it with the temperature of the tank (Tt).
+If Ts>Tt acts the pump with an optional duty cicle.
-Remotre controlled via esp-now packets.
+Uses MQTT to report temperature values.
+I plan to use it with the Home Assistant controller.
+Uses OTA for firmware update over the air.

-Reports temperature to the controller
+Andrea Carrara